raganwald/allong.es/README.md

 ```

 ### partial application

+The basics.
+Note: applyFirst is faster than applyLeft, use it if you are only applying a single argument.
+Likewise, applyLast is faster than applyRight.

 ```javascript
 var base = function (greeting, you, me) { return greeting + ', ' + you + ', my name is ' + me }